throttled/throttled/README.md

 See [throttled/gcra][throttled-gcra] for a list of other projects related to rate limiting and GCRA.

+## Release

+1. Update `CHANGELOG.md`.
+Please use semantic versioning and the existing conventions established in the file.
+Commit the changes with a message like `Bump version to 2.2.0`.
+2. Tag `master` with a new version prefixed with `v`.
+For example, `v2.2.0`.
+3. `git push origin master --tags`.

 ## License

 The [BSD 3-clause license][bsd].
 Copyright (c) 2014 Martin Angers and contributors.